Greatwaveliu/Methane/README.md

 `tula_kmeans_time_lat_lon_space_scatter_basemap.png` plot.

-The WCSS, Silhouette Score and Davies-Bouldin Index plots for all K-means modes now include a dashed marker indicating the chosen cluster count so it is easy to identify the selected **K** value.
+The WCSS, Silhouette Score and Davies-Bouldin Index plots for all K-means modes now highlight the chosen cluster count with a dashed vertical line, a scatter marker and an annotation showing the value of **K**.
+This makes the optimal cluster number easy to identify.